 On Monday, April 17, 2017, I began to walk across the United States.
 I had hoped to walk from the Pacific to the Atlantic, and complete the walk sometime in November, but that was not the case.

-After recovering, I decided I’d give it another try, and Phase 2 of my journey began on February 1, 2018.
+After much thought, I decided I’d give it another try.
+Phase 2 of my journey began on February 1, 2018.
 I knew a little more about what to expect, so I decided to see how I could do the second time around.
 My son Adam graciously agreed (with the consent of his wife and son) to provide me with up to one month of car support.
 During that time we would stay in motels together; he would drop me off in the morning and pick me up in the afternoon after I’d completed a day of walking.
-This worked fine until it didn’t–a week after reaching my first goal (walking from Chambless, CA to Kingman, AZ to make up ground I was not able to walk the first time around) I developed severe blisters on my left foot at the base of my toes; the skin split, my foot became painful and swollen, and after seeking medical care in Mesa, AZ I decided to abort the walk yet again.
+This worked fine, until it didn’t–a week after reaching my first goal (walking from Chambless, CA to Kingman, AZ to make up ground I was not able to walk the first time around) I developed severe blisters on my left foot at the base of my toes; the skin split, my foot became painful and swollen, and after seeking medical care in Mesa, Arizona I decided to abort the walk yet again.
 I dropped Adam off at the Phoenix airport and then drove myself home to Oakland, where I saw a podiatrist the next day.
 Basically, I needed to rest the foot and let it heal.

-Many friends, family members, and strangers followed my progress on Instagram: @jazztonight or “friended” me on Facebook: Robert Schoen.
+Many friends, family members, and strangers followed my progress on Instagram: @jazztonight or friended me on Facebook: Robert Schoen.
 The posts may also be read on my website: notesalongthejourney.com

 FAQ – Frequently Asked Questions